-2.25 We will co-fund provision up to and including a level 2 for residents who have already achieved a full level 2, or above, who are employed.
-The low wage flexibility may apply, refer to paragraphs 2.34 and 2.35 in this document.
+- 2.25 GMCA will fully fund 19 to 23-year-olds, including individuals who are employed on the day they start the following learning: - Qualifications defined within the legal entitlement that are a resident's - First full level 2; and / or - First full level 3; - Local flexibility provision: - Up to and including level 1 to support progression to a first full level 2; and / or - Level 2 for those who already have a full level 2 if they are unemployed. - 2.26 We will co-fund provision up to and including a level 2 for residents who have already achieved a full level 2, or above, who are employed.
+The low wage flexibility may apply, refer to paragraphs 2.35 and 2.36 in this document.